You are now leaving the Lilly Medical website

 Administer tirzepatide

-Tirzepatide should be injected subcutaneously in the abdomen, thigh, or upper arm.1
+Tirzepatide should be injected subcutaneously in the abdomen, thigh, or another person should inject in the back of the upper arm.1

 Following subcutaneous administration, the median time to maximum plasma concentration of tirzepatide is 24 hours and ranges from 8 to 72 hours.1